aaronmartinez6/Alarm/README.md

 5. Create a `delete(alarm: Alarm)` function that removes the alarm from the `alarms` array
 * note: There is no 'removeObject' function on arrays.
 You will need to find the index of the object and then remove the object at that index.
 Refer to documentation if you need to know how to find the index of an object.
 * note: If you face a compiler error, you may need to check that the `Equatable` protocol has been properly implemented for `Alarm` objects
 6. Create a static `shared` property that stores a shared instance.
 * note: Review the syntax for creating shared instance properties

 ### Controller Staged Data Using a Mock Data Function

 Add mock alarm data to the AlarmController.
 Using mock data can be very useful.
-Once there is mock data development teams can serialize work -- i.e. some can work on the views with visible data while others work on implementing the controller logic.
+Once there is mock data, development teams can serialize work -- i.e. some can work on the views with visible data while others work on implementing the controller logic.
 This is a quick way to get objects visible so you can begin building the views.

 There are many ways to add mock data to model object controllers.
 We will do so using a computed property.